Jacob843/newguard.github.io/pages/helping-out.md

 ## Funding and Contacting Us ##
 ----------

-New Guard is an [Internet Civil Engineer Institute](http://icei.org) (ICEI) initiative.
+New Guard is an [Internet Civil Engineering Institute](http://icei.org) (ICEI) initiative.
 We rely on your funding to teach today's youth about infrastructure.
 We are working towards face-to-face meetups, where less-experienced members can interact with senior architects to further their education.
 Susan Sons (aka Hedgemage) is responsible for all donations.
 We urge you to contact her at [donations@icei.org](mailto:donations@icei.org) for more information.
 Any little bit will help us achieve our goal.